env0-labs/env0.game.web/FUTURE.md

 ### Purpose

-Automation Mode allows the player to alter how work is performed.
+Automation Mode allows the player to alter *how* work is performed.

-It introduces automation, patching, and delegation.
+It introduces delegation, automation, and procedural distance.

-This mode reduces direct labour and increases distance between action and outcome.
+Automation reduces visible labour while increasing abstraction.

+---

 ### Interface